Leo Heinrichs: Priesthood

-Between 1891 and 1907, Heinrichs served in various positions in the New York and New Jersey area, including the pastor at Holy Angels parish in Singac (Little Falls), New Jersey.
-In April 1902, a fire devastated much of Croghan, New York.
-Heinrichs was sent to rebuild the church.
-The new St. Stephen's church was dedicated on Thanksgiving Day 1903.
-To pay down the debt, Heinrich solicited donations in lumber camps.
-In a letter to a friend dated January 27, 1904, he describes his travels:I was away to the woods in order to collect among the lumbermen.
+After his ordination in 1891, the Franciscans assigned Heinrichs as the assistant novice manager at the friary.
+He was also appointed as an assistant pastor at St. Bonaventure Parish in Paterson.
+The Franciscans later moved Heinrichs to Little Falls, New Jersey, to serve as assistant pastor of Our Lady of the Holy Angels Parish.
+In April 1902, a fire devastated most of the town of Croghan in Northern New York, including St. Stephen's Church.
+The Franciscans sent him to Croghan to rebuild the church, which was dedicated in November 1903.
+To pay down the parish debt, Heinrich solicited donations from workers in the lumber camps of Lewis County.
+In a letter dated January 27, 1904, he describes his travels:I was away to the woods in order to collect among the lumbermen.
 I was away four days each time, and two nights I had to sleep with the men in the camps.
 The poor fellows have to work so hard early and late and have so little comfort.
 We drove 100 miles the first trip with the thermometer at zero.
 The second trip 20 miles one day at 40 degrees below.
 But covered from head to foot in fur, you don’t seem to mind the cold.
 You have no idea how nice it is to travel through the woods on a clear day when the wind does not disturb the snow.
 The winter here is the severest that people remember.
 We had, more or less since the beginning of December, zero to 40 below, and the snowstorms nearly every other day make the roads almost impassable.

-Heinrich was then appointed pastor of the parish of St. Bonaventure in Paterson, New Jersey.
-While at St. Bonaventure, there was an outbreak of smallpox in Patterson, during which Heinrichs spent many hours tending the sick and dying.
+The Franciscans in early 1907 brought Henrichs back to St. Bonaventure Parish to serve as its pastor.
+While at St. Bonaventure, a smallpox outbreak occurred in Paterson.
+Heinrichs spent many hours tending the sick and dying there.

-Heinrichs was assigned to St. Elizabeth parish in Denver, Colorado, where he arrived on September 23, 1907.
+Due to Heinrichs' frail health, in September 1907, the Franciscans transferred Heinrichs to St. Elizabeth, a national parish for German immigrants in Denver, Colorado.
 As a pastor, Heinrichs would distribute food to the poor every morning at the friary gate.
-He had received permission to return to Germany to visit his family after an absence of over twenty-one years; but postponed his journey until after June 7, 1908, when he planned to give First Communion to a class of seventy children.
-A week before his death, he preached at the Young Ladies' Sodality meeting, remarking, “How sweet it is to die at the feet of Mary.”
+The Franciscans gave Heinrichs permission to visit his family in Germany in early 1908.
+However, he decided to wait until after June, as he was planning to give first communion to a class of 70 children at St Elizabeth.
+In early February 2008, a week before his death, Heinrichs preached at the Young Ladies' Sodality meeting.
+During his talk, Heinrichs said, “How sweet it is to die at the feet of Mary.”